JennyjieyiZ/TeamActivities/Module03/README.md

 ```
 👉🏽 Discuss the UML diagram.
 Is it an example of good or bad inheritance, why or why not?

+- This is not a good inheritance: The shape class is an abstract class with subclasses Rectangle, Box, and Circle.
+Each class has methods like draw, getArea and resize.
+All classes implement the `getArea` and `resize` methods.
+This is consistent and adheres to the expectation that all shapes should be able to compute their area and be resized.
+However, The `Box` class seems to inherit directly from `Shape`, but the naming and its similarity to `Rectangle` is confusing.
+It can inherit from `Rectangle`.
+And also, the `draw` method in `Rectangle` is different from the `shape` class.

 Believe it or not, this is a common design, but in practice it actually breaks one of the "rules" (more like guidelines) that programmers should follow.
 It is known as the Liskov Substitution Principle.

 > [!NOTE]